-Let’s talk phones for kids.
-This morning my own daughter – who is about to turn six, asked if she could have a mobile phone.
-I’m sure you can imagine what my response was!
+Let’s talk about mobile phones for kids.
 If you’re a parent of a child capable of talking, they’ve probably already asked for their own mobile phone.
-Smartphone ownership is at its highest level in history, and kids are surrounded by adults and children alike glued to their little screens all day long.
+Smartphone ownership is at its highest level in history, and kids these days are growing up in a mobile-dominated culture.

-Having said that, there’s a lot to be said for being able to keep in touch with your child.
-You can’t deny that pickups become a whole lot simpler when you’re able to call them, and homework is more easily done with access to Google.
-Knowing they can call you if anything happens allows us parents to give them a little more freedom, and that’s got to be a good thing.
+You can’t deny that pickups become a whole lot simpler when you’re able to call them and that knowing they can call you if anything happens allows us to give them a little more freedom.

-So, as a topic I feel very strongly about – when it comes to phones for kids, what is the right age for a mobile phone, and how do you know when your child is ready?
+So the question is – when it comes to mobile phones for kids, what is the right age for a mobile phone, and how do you know when your child is ready?

 What the industry says